 How Agroecological Farming Transformed Emmanuel’s Field in Burkina Faso

 We recently met one exceptional farmer whose story speaks to the heart of our work: Wango Emmanuel, from Bonessin, Burkina Faso.
 After spending several years living and working in Côte d'Ivoire, Emmanuel returned to his native village amid a grave political crisis.
 His only means of feeding his family was a small plot of land he inherited from his father.
 But the soil had hardened like cement, rendered unproductive by decades of extractive farming practices common in the area.
-As soil … [Read more...] about How Agroecological Farming Transformed Emmanuel’s Field in Burkina Faso
+As … [Read more...] about How Agroecological Farming Transformed Emmanuel’s Field in Burkina Faso

 Transforming Food Systems From the Ground Up: Our Theory of Change